Present in United Kingdom

 It appears to be highly specific to alder species, and is not known to affect plants in any other genus.

-Alder trees dominate wet woodlands and are abundant along streams and rivers, where their roots (above) help to stabilise the banks and prevent erosion.
+Alder trees dominate wet woodlands and are abundant along streams and rivers (above), where their roots (below) help to stabilise the banks and prevent erosion.